Sir Peter Vardy DL

 PR & Communications Manager

 Lydia looks after all areas of communications for Safe Families for Children across the UK.
-Fluent in German and Portuguese, Lydia had her own advertising business in Brazil and has worked in communications since she graduated with a MA in Cross-Cultural Communication & Media from Newcastle University in 2007.
+Lydia ran a small digital signage advertising business in Brazil and has worked in communications since she graduated with a MA in Cross-Cultural Communication & Media from Newcastle University in 2007.
 She loves learning new media techniques and creating video stories to share Safe Families for Children’s vision and impact.

 Anthony managed his own computer game and software development company before coming to work at Safe Families for Children in 2015.